OCA/sale-workflow/sale_partner_delivery_window/readme/DESCRIPTION.rst

-This module allows to define scheduling preference for delivery orders on customers, in order to select possible weekdays to postpone deliveries to.
+This module allows to define scheduling preference for delivery orders on customers, in order to select possible delivery windows to postpone deliveries to.